apache/arrow/docs/source/format/Columnar.rst

 supported).
 Delta dictionaries are applied in the order they appear in the file footer.
 We recommend the ".arrow" extension for files created with this format.
-Note that files created with this format are sometimes called "Feather V2", a name derived from "Feather (V1)", which was a proof of concept early in the Arrow project for language-agnostic fast data frame storage for Python (pandas) and R.
+Note that files created with this format are sometimes called "Feather V2" or with the ".feather" extension, the name and the extension derived from "Feather (V1)", which was a proof of concept early in the Arrow project for language-agnostic fast data frame storage for Python (pandas) and R.

 Dictionary Messages